Chickenpox: Intentional exposure

-Other animals
+Animals

 Humans are the only known species that the disease affects naturally.
-However, chickenpox has been caused in other primates, including chimpanzees and gorillas.
+However, chickenpox has been caused in animals, including chimpanzees and gorillas.

 Research

 Sorivudine, a nucleoside analog, has been reported to be effective in the treatment of primary varicella in healthy adults (case reports only), but large-scale clinical trials are still needed to demonstrate its efficacy.
 There was speculation in 2005 that continuous dosing of aciclovir by mouth for a period of time could eradicate VZV from the host, although further trials were required to discern whether eradication was actually viable.